-Kelly Clarkson Sports Eye Patch On ‘The Voice’, Fans Are Intrigued
+Kelly Clarkson Sports Eye Patch On ‘The Voice,’ Fans Are Intrigued

 The singer, who is a judge on the popular show, took to her Instagram to post a cute selfie of her and mentor Leon Bridges on set.
 However, she did not address the fact that she was wearing an eye patch, which left many fans intrigued.

 In the picture, Kelly wore a black jumpsuit and some classic hoop earrings.
-She rocked a bright red lipstick color as she beamed broadly for the camera, and wore her blonde locks down in a classy wavy style with a side part.
-The look was then complemented with the mysterious black eye patch that gave her very much of a pirate vibe.
+She beamed broadly for the camera and wore her blond locks down in a classy wavy style with a side part.
+The look was then complemented with the mysterious black eye patch that gave off a pirate vibe.

 Next to her sat fellow Fort Worth native and singer Leon Bridges, who also appeared on the show’s Monday episode.
-He too wore an-all black outfit, including a cool leather jacket and a pair of cowboy boots.
+He, too, wore an-all black outfit, including a cool leather jacket and a pair of cowboy boots.

 Kelly also posted a clip from the episode on her Instagram page, where she revealed she brought in Leon as a battle adviser for the season because she found him to be exceptionally gifted.
-In it, she sported the same outfit along with the eye patch.
+In the video, she sported the same outfit along with the eye patch.

 “Did I miss something?
 Why are you wearing an eyepatch?
-Love you,” one of her followers commented the photo of the duo, with many others echoing the concern.
+Love you,” one of her followers commented, with many others echoing the concern.

-In fact, those who did watch the show on Monday night were not as surprised by the pictures.
-According to Entertainment Tonight, Kylie explained that she had a little eye infection, so she had to wear it on doctor’s orders.
+However, those who did watch the show on Monday night were not as surprised by the pictures.
+According to Entertainment Tonight, Kelly explained that she had a little eye infection, so she had to wear it on doctor’s orders.

 “So obviously today you’re going to notice something different about me.
 I feel like I could be a really great super villain,” she joked.

-The incident happened in September, which was around the same time as she had to record the latest The Voice episode.
-The more attentive fans of the 38-year-old who watch her own talk show, The Kelly Clarkson show, also first spotted the eye patch in late September during an interview with rapper Common, which you can watch here.
+The incident happened in September, which was around the same time she recorded the latest The Voice episode.
+The more attentive fans of the 38-year-old who watch her talk show, The Kelly Clarkson Show, also first spotted the eye patch in late September during an interview with rapper Common, which can be viewed on YouTube.

 “I’m sorry I look like a pirate.
 I hurt my eye and have to wear it.
 It’s ridiculous.
 You’re being interviewed by a pirate today,” Kelly told Common, who replied that she looked “really cool” with her unusual accessory.